dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 where people acknowledge what is happening, some people are targeted as having attempted architecting the economic demise of America, and there is some tension that plays out as a result of the division we've seen in the last 10 or so years.
-Fortunately, hen people actually wake up to what's happened, it will be a catalyst to America's benefit because it must be -- otherwise failure and collapse is assured.
+Fortunately, when people actually wake up to what's happened, it will be a catalyst to America's benefit because it must be -- otherwise failure and csacading collapse is assured.

 For the far-leftist opposition, their leadership will collapse: the less visible leadership of "architects" who has indirectly been acting